adrahon/vagrant-kvm/INSTALL.md

 It uses PolicyKit for management access to libvirt, an additional polkit rules file may be required.
-Following sample configure that user who is in ~~virt~~ group can access libvirt in user previlege.
+Following sample configure that user who is in ~~virt~~ group can access libvirt in user privilege.

 /etc/polkit-1/rules.d/10.virt.rules
 ```